rehmanx/CodeCreatePlay/PointsGenerators/RandUniformPointsInCircle.md

 ![02](https://user-images.githubusercontent.com/23467551/135799583-beb123ab-6da9-455b-b419-bed195f65e3a.gif)

-- We have a circle now, let's get back to original problem.. we have a circle and we want to generate some points in it that are more or less evenly spaced, a naive approach would be a choose two instances of random number generators one in range [0, 1] to select a random distance in a unit circle and another in range [0, 2π] to set angular position, so to do it in code create a new method **GenerateRandom** in **RandUniformPointsInCircle**.
+- We have a circle now, let's get back to original problem... we have a circle and we want to generate some points in it that are more or less evenly spaced, a naive approach would be a choose two instances of random number generators one in range [0, 1] to select a random distance in a unit circle and another in range [0, 2π] (2π = one complete rotation of circle is radians) to set angular position, to do it in code create a new method **GenerateRandom** in **RandUniformPointsInCircle**.

 ```
     /// <summary>